VasilMG/Django-ExchangeLogisticsApp/README.md

  - bootstrap

  This project has both - server side rendering and APIs. (includes tests for all functionalities) </br>
- All endpoints are visible in the swagger url -- - http://localhost:8000/swagger-ui/
+ All endpoints are visible in the swagger url -- - http://localhost:8000/swagger-ui/</br>or https://vasil-elogistics.azurewebsites.net/swagger-ui/  - if you've opened it on Azure.